CreArts-Community/CreArts-Obsidian-Vault/README.md

 [Download Now](https://fonts.google.com/specimen/Quicksand)

 ## Install:
-1. Download the or clone the full repository
+1. Download or clone the full repository.
-2. Move the folder to your liked location
+2. Move the folder to the desired location.
 3. Load the folder as your new vault in Obsidian.

 ## Configuration